Shoulder problems: Diagnostic tests

-Treatment

-A shoulder separation is usually treated conservatively by rest and wearing a sling.
-Soon after injury, an ice bag may be applied to relieve pain and swelling.
-After a period of rest, a therapist helps the patient perform exercises that put the shoulder through its range of motion.
-Most shoulder separations heal within two or three months without further intervention.
-However, if ligaments are severely torn, surgical repair may be required to hold the clavicle in place.
-A doctor may wait to see if conservative treatment works before deciding whether surgery is required.

 Sternoclavicular separation

 Description

 While not directly a shoulder problem, this may affect shoulder functionality due to problems with sternoclavicular rotation.
 A sternoclavicular separation occurs when the sternum separates from the clavicle at the sternoclavicular joint.
 Sternoclavicular separations (dislocation and subluxation) are rare and generally caused by accident.
 If the clavicle is separated posteriorly (i.e. the clavicle separates and goes behind the sternum) the situation can be dangerous and the clavicle can cause damage to interior arteries, veins or organs.

 Signs and diagnosis

 An X-ray or CT Scan may be necessary to accurately diagnose a sternoclavicular separation.

 Treatment

 Treatment consists of the standard use of plenty of rest, icing, NSAIDs and a sling.
 The joint may need to be reduced (i.e. put back in place), especially after posterior separations.
 In severe cases, surgery may be advised.

 Rotator cuff tendinopathy (tendinitis, bursitis, impingement syndrome, and rotator cuff tears)

 Anatomy

 The "rotator cuff" is a group of four tendons that blend together as they attach to the upper end of the arm bone (humerus).
 These tendons transmit the force of muscles originating on the shoulder blade (scapula) to the arm providing rotational motion and centering or stability of the joint.